MarkDing/IoT-Developer-Boot-Camp-Wiki/hardware/Layout-Desing-Guide.md

 ### 2.2.1.
 Layout of the matching network

-The layout design of the match is critical to achieve the targeted power and efficiency.
+The layout design of the match is critical to achieve the targeted power, the optimum sensitivity and efficiency.
 This is especially true for the RX path, which can be easily detuned by the PCB parasitics.